 ***Warning – do not use a generic lead magnet.
 This defeats the purpose.
 The lead magnet should be directly related to your pre-pre-launch content.
 If someone is taking the time to read a blog article on a topic and you have a lead magnet embedded in the blog post that relates to the post, there is a very high probability that the viewer will opt-in.
 This allows you to begin to build a list of highly targeted prospects for your upcoming launch.

-If you were creating a course on how to create and get booked for $30k keynote speeches, a great piece of pre-pre-launch could be a blog article on the 6 key elements of a keynote speech with a keynote speech checklist as a lead magnet.
+If you were creating a course on how to create and get booked for $30k keynote speeches, a great piece of pre-pre-launch could be a blog article titled “The 6 key elements of a keynote speech” with a keynote speech checklist as a lead magnet.

 ( Sidenote – I don’t know anything about writing a keynote speech so there are most likely not 6 key elements of a keynote speech 🙂 )